mgaynor1/mgaynor1/README.md

 ### Hi there 👋
-My name is Shelly and I am currently a Ph.D. candidate in the Soltis Lab at the University of Florida.
+My name is Shelly and I just finished my Ph.D. in the Soltis Lab at the University of Florida.
+In the fall, I'll be starting an NSF Postdoctoral Research Fellowship in Biology with the University of Kentucky (Rosana Zenil-Ferguson) and the University of Michigan (Stephen A. Smith).
 I study whole-genome duplication in angiosperms.
 See [my research site for more about me.](mlgaynor.com)

 I am a current [iDigBio](https://www.idigbio.org/) Research Assistant.
 You can find a [round-up of my biodiversity informatics work here](https://github.com/mgaynor1/BiodiversityResources).